Analytics-at-Sauder/Analytics-at-Sauder.github.io/nb0008_sales_forecast_part_1.md

 #### Author: Charlie Cao

 This is the first of a series of two notebooks on the topic of Sales Forecast.
 Through this series, we want to showcase one of the many ways that one can follow exloring and forecasting time series data.
-We encourage you to create your own Jupytor notebook and follow along.
-You can also download this notebook along with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
-Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).
+We encourage you to create your own Jupytor Notebook and follow along.
+You can also download this Notebook along with any accompanying data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub Repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual Notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

-<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_08_Sales_Forecast&urlpath=tree%2FProject_08_Sales_Forecast%2Fp08_sales_forecast_part_1.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>
+<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FNB0008_Sales_Forecast&urlpath=tree%2FNB0008_Sales_Forecast%2Fnb0008_sales_forecast_part_1.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>

-<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_08_Sales_Forecast&urlpath=tree%2FProject_08_Sales_Forecast%2Fp08_sales_forecast_part_1.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>
+<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FNB0008_Sales_Forecast&urlpath=tree%2FNB0008_Sales_Forecast%2Fnb0008_sales_forecast_part_1.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>

-<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/Project_08_Sales_Forecast/master?filepath=p08_sales_forecast_part_1.ipynb" target="_blank" class="button">Launch Binder</a>
+<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/NB0008_Sales_Forecast/master?filepath=nb0008_sales_forecast_part_1.ipynb" target="_blank" class="button">Launch Binder</a>

 ## Background